tw-ghub/dott-ng/README.md

-# DOTT - Debugger-Based On-Target Testing
+# DOTT-NG: Debugger-Based On-Target Testing - New Generation

 This file provides a short overview about the scope of the Debugger-Based On Target Testing (DOTT) framework followed by a quick step-by-step guide to get people started.
 Full documentation is provided online at the [GitHub DOTT documentation site][6].

 DOTT is a framework for on-target testing of firmware for __Arm Cortex-M__ microcontrollers.
-Tests are implemented in Python and they are executed on a host PC.
+Tests are implemented in Python, and they are executed on a host PC.
 The host PC is connected to the target (microcontroller) via a debugger, typically using SWD or JTAG.
 At this time, DOTT relies on [Segger J-Link][1] debug probes.
 ```